alexyu90/alexyu90/README.md

 - 👋 Hi, I’m Alex Yu
-- 👀 I’m interested in ML and web dev
+- 👀 I’m interested in machine learning and web development
 - 🌱 I’m coding mostly in Python.
-I hope to use more JavaSript for front-end dev in the future.
+I hope to use more JavaScript for front-end dev in the future.
-- 📫 How to reach me: admin@alexyu.ch

 <!---
 alexyu90/alexyu90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.